 “How can we create a sense of occasion across units, whilst taking care to include residents who prefer to stay in their rooms?”

-During the pandemic care homes have had to impose restrictions on gathering in communal lounges and dining with others, and bans on visits from family and friends over the past year.
+During the pandemic care homes have had to impose restrictions on gathering in communal lounges and dining with others, and reduce visits from family and friends over the past year.
 This lack of human interaction and stimulation has had negative impacts on resident’s well being.
 Even though restrictions are beginning to lift the question remains relevant as some residents still prefer to stay in their rooms.
-Sandra, Agnes and Georgia’s response to the challenge is an experiment with a colourful, carnival-inspired, mobile entertainment trolley on wheels that can move seamlessly through the care home to different units and rooms.
-Exploring music and film, producing a collaborative Alliston House scrapbook, the trolley’s variety and changing selection of activity will be tailored to each resident’s ideas and interests.
+Sandra, Agnes and Georgia’s response to the challenge is an experiment with a colourful, carnival-inspired, mobile entertainment trolley on wheels that can move seamlessly through the care home to different units and rooms with a variety of different activity offers.

 The team asked the question: